5 Best Budget Hot Tubs under $500 in 2023 – Reviews & Top Picks

 5. Goplus 54155E Outdoor Spa Inflatable Hot Tub

-The Goplus features a maximum bather capacity of 4-6 people.
+The Goplus features a maximum bather capacity of four to six people.
 The filtration system is cartridge-based, which means you will be able to replace them in mere seconds when the time comes.
-Temperature raises at 2-3 degrees an hour and maxes out at 104 degrees.
+Temperature raises at two to three degrees an hour and maxes out at 104 degrees.

 It’s also designed to be very easy to move.
 It features a weight of 48 pounds and is further enhanced by comfort grip handles.

 Unfortunately, a lot of people are experiencing problems with the heater.
 They report that it doesn’t quite reach that 104-degree ceiling, with some claiming that it barely hits 80 degrees.

 - Four to six person capacity

 - Relatively easy to transport

 Buyer’s Guide – Choosing the Best Budget Hot Tubs under $500